 Common Wrist Symptoms

-A TFCC injury may also lead to a reduced ability to grip objects tightly, making tasks that require wrist strength challenging.
+A TFCC injury may also reduce the ability to grip objects tightly, challenging tasks requiring wrist strength.
 You might experience stiffness, resulting in difficulty rotating your wrist.
 This stiffness can limit your range of motion, affecting your daily routine.
 Swelling is another symptom to watch out for, as it can further restrict wrist movement.

 Here’s a quick overview of common wrist symptoms associated with a TFCC injury: